Uniswap/org-v1/src/pages/docs/v2/04-oracles/04-integrating-uniswap-oracles.md

 title: Integrating an oracle
 ---

-To integrate an oracle into your contracts, you must implement oracle maintenance to regularly observe the cumulative price variables.
+To integrate an oracle into your contracts, you must ensure the oracle's observations of the cumulative price variable are kept up to date.
 As long as your oracle is up to date, you can depend on it to produce average prices.
+The process of keeping your oracle up to date is called 'maintenance'.

 ## Oracle maintenance

 In order to measure average prices over a period, the oracle must have a way of referencing the cumulative price at the start and end of a period.
-The recommended way of doing this is by storing these prices in the oracle contract, and calling the oracle frequently to store the latest cumulative price.
+The recommended way of doing this is by storing these prices in the oracle contract, and calling the oracle frequently enough to store the latest cumulative price.

 Reliable oracle maintenance is a difficult task, and can become a point of failure in times of congestion.